 Add the vegan cream cheese.
 Whip that into the mixture until it returns to being good and fluffy.

 Next comes the powdered sugar.
 I prefer to add it one cup at a time, with a good mixing in between each.
 This makes less of a mess, too.
 Who amongst us hasn’t dumped the entire batch of powdered sugar only to have it fly out of the bowl once we turn on the mixer? 🙋♀️

 Again, don’t forget to scrape down the sides of the bowl as necessary.
 Add the lemon juice and vanilla creamer and mix one more time until light and fluffy.

-Use these expert tips to make this basic cream cheese frosting vegan and perfect every time:
+Use these expert tips to make this basic cream cheese frosting vegan perfect every time:

 - Another option for vegan cream cheese is a product called Tofutti.
-Tofutti cream cheese frosting has great flavor and is a good substitute for cream cheese frosting.
+Tofutti cream cheese frosting has great flavor and is a good substitute for cream cheese.
 However, it’s not my favorite when it comes to texture.
 That said, it will work fine for a weeknight dessert recipe.

 - Be sure to use a mixer to whip up the frosting.